AlexsLemonade/scpca-nf/custom-celltype-references.md

 We encourage using [Cell Ontology IDs for cell type labels](https://www.ebi.ac.uk/ols/ontologies/cl) when performing annotation.
 Ontology IDs provide a standardized terminology for cell types and also allow for more complex relationships between cell types.
 [See here for additional considerations](#special-considerations-when-using-ontology-labels) if you chose to provide ontology ids.
-[See here for additional considerations](#special-considerations-when-using-ontology-labels) if you chose to provide ontology IDs.
 - `restrict` should be a vector of Ensembl gene IDs corresponding to the genes in the _mapping reference_ used by `scpca-nf`.
 You can optionally use a subset of those genes, if you want the model to be focused on a particular set of genes.